Clarence and Faye

 As a child, I was shy.
 I was easily embarrassed.
 Being fair skinned, my cheeks lit up like stop lights broadcasting my discomfort for all to see!
 My sister, a year younger than I, was not in any way bashful about singing at the top of her lungs when we went to Sunday school.
 And what a booming voice she had for such a small girl!
 Or so it seemed.
 Try as I may, it was awfully difficult to convincingly pretend I didn't know her since we were almost always wearing identical dresses.

 As a teenager, I wrote my first letter to the editor of the local newspaper, then became a staff member for our high school newspaper, the Echo.
 In my late 30s, I began writing with a larger goal: to become a published writer.
 I have since had numerous articles published in a variety of magazines, was a staff writer for an online opinion site, a contributing writer to a book, and I published an online e-zine.

-I've turned my focus to actively pursuing my dream to write books and in addition to my first published in 2016, Clarence and Faye, and a newly released cookbook in April 2021, Delicious Family Favorites: modern homestyle cooking, I have several other projects currently in the works.
+I've turned my focus to actively pursuing my dream to write books and in addition to my first published in 2016, Clarence and Faye, and a recently released cookbook in April 2021, Delicious Family Favorites: modern homestyle cooking, I have several other projects currently in the works.

 When not writing, I savor the slower pace of life in Wisconsin's magnificent Northwoods, where the clear night sky sparkles like an ocean of diamonds and the mesmerizing northern lights silently dance overhead.

-For all inquiries, Loretta can be reached via email:
+For all inquiries, Loretta can be reached via email at: